 The System Verification group focuses on the planning and analysis process steps directly related to the development of Verification Events and Scheduling, identified as steps 3 through 5 in Figure 1 below.
 These steps, while sometimes overlooked or skipped by projects, ensure that all requirements are mapped to Verification Events.
 Additionally, these planning and scheduling steps attempt to make efficient use of Verification Activities, with the goal of combining the verification of requirements into a concise number of Verification Events.
 This explicit review and analysis of the verification plans before scheduling events allows for like Verification Activities to be grouped, eliminating redundant activities, which ultimately saves the project in both cost and schedule.
-The System Verification group also works closely with vendors to support their verification planning, review and approve the verification artifacts, optimize their verification activities to integrate them with Rubin Observatory verification activities, incorporate their verification artifacts into our Verification requests for non-compliant requirements.
+The System Verification group also works closely with vendors to support their verification planning, review and approve the verification artifacts, optimize their verification activities to integrate them with Rubin Observatory verification activities, incorporate their verification artifacts into our Verification Architecture, ensure compliance with all requirements, and track and approve deviation requests for non-compliant requirements.
 The System Verification group manages Change Requests and Failure Reports identified during the integration, verification, and commissioning phases.